sujan-thapa/saxena/assignment2/README.md

 ## Theming

-- Click the theme toggle button (🌙/☀️) in the top-right corner to switch between light and dark mode.
+- Click the theme toggle button in the top-right corner to switch between light and dark mode.
-- Your preference is saved for future visits.

 ---